Does Battery Storage Qualify for the Federal Investment Tax Credit?

-Here’s everything you need to know about this solar panel tax break in Massachusetts, and how you can further your energy independence by combining battery storage in your solar installation plans!
+Here’s everything you need to know about the ITC for solar plus storage and how you can further your energy independence by including battery storage in your solar installation plans.

 Can A Solar Battery Be Installed On An Existing System?